-The Eagles are suing this hotel in Mexico – AFTER I bought the T-shirt!
+The Eagles sued Hotel California in Mexico – AFTER I bought the T-shirt!

-Legendary 70s band The Eagles are suing a Mexican hotel for using their song Hotel California and sucking people in that the song was written about the hotel in Todos Santos, just north of Jose del Cabo on the Baja Peninsular.
+Legendary 70s band The Eagles tried suing a Mexican hotel for using their song Hotel California and sucking people in that the song was written about the hotel located in Todos Santos, just north of Jose del Cabo on the Baja Peninsular.

-Our driver played the hit song in the van and regales us with stories of how it came to be named. (*cough.)
+Our driver played the hit song in the van and regaled us with stories of how it came to be named. (*cough.)
 Well I should have, but I didn’t know any better!

-They have a gift shop, The Emporium, which is so big it has its own entrance selling all sorts of merch and I handed over my hard-earned cash (pic below).
+They have a gift shop too, The Emporium, which is so big it has its own entrance selling all sorts of merch and I handed over my hard-earned cash for the aforementioned T-shirt and cap (pic below).

-If you Google the hotel you’ll find images of motorbike groups lined up outside while their riders have a beer in the garden bar with a sound stage out the back.
+If you Google this hotel you’ll find images of motorbike groups lined up outside while their riders have a beer in the garden which has a sound stage out the back.
 You’ll find a gazillion selfies of tourists keen to put themselves into a little piece of Rock n Roll history.
 Or so they think.